The 15 Invaluable Laws of Growth lists John Maxwell’s rules to keep growing and improving.

 Look for change, look for growth opportunities.

-Always keep the growth tension in your life, never let your rubber go soft :).
+Always keep the growing tension in your life, never let your rubber go soft :).

 To achieve your full potential you must be willing to sacrifice something.